Home Insights Proptech Development: What Real Estate Technology Actually Needs to Work

 Treating All Markets the Same

 Real estate in India works differently from real estate in the United States.
 Brokerage structures, commission models, legal requirements, and buyer behavior vary dramatically.
 A CRM built for Indian real estate brokers cannot serve American realtors without significant adaptation.
-That lesson is learned the hard way by building for both markets — the domain knowledge is specific to each geography, and assumptions that travel across codebases rarely travel across borders.
+That lesson is learned the hard way by building for both markets.
+The domain knowledge is specific to each geography, and assumptions that travel across codebases rarely travel across borders.

 Four Proptech Products Worth Learning From

-Four proptech products — built by the Entexis team across two countries — sit at four distinct points in the proptech landscape.
+Four proptech products (built by the Entexis team across two countries) sit at four distinct points in the proptech landscape.
 Each solves a different problem, and each made a design choice at the start that decided whether the product would work in the long run.
 The patterns below are transferable to any proptech product you might be considering:

-LeadRegister — CRM for Indian Real Estate Brokers
+LeadRegister: CRM for Indian Real Estate Brokers

 Built because Indian brokerages were managing leads in notebooks, WhatsApp groups, and spreadsheets.
-Many had tried Salesforce — it did not understand site visits, property matching, or commission calculations.
+Many had tried Salesforce.
+It did not understand site visits, property matching, or commission calculations.
 LeadRegister handles lead capture, follow-up scheduling, site visit management, payment tracking, and brokerage commissions as first-class features.
 A new lead can be added in under twenty seconds.
 The design lesson: strip the data model down to what brokers actually do in the field, and everything downstream gets easier.

-Sports Afield Trophy Properties — Luxury Sporting Real Estate
+Sports Afield Trophy Properties: Luxury Sporting Real Estate

 A property platform for high-end sporting ranches, hunting properties, and luxury rural estates in the United States.
-The challenge was not just listing properties — it was presenting them with the visual quality and narrative depth that luxury buyers expect.
+The challenge was not just listing properties.
+It was presenting them with the visual quality and narrative depth that luxury buyers expect.
 Custom property pages with aerial photography, boundary maps, wildlife data, and detailed land characteristics.
 A different product entirely from a standard listing site.

-LandGuys — Rural Real Estate for the American Midwest
+LandGuys: Rural Real Estate for the American Midwest

-A property platform focused exclusively on rural land — farms, hunting land, recreational properties, and timberland across the Midwest United States.
+A property platform focused exclusively on rural land: farms, hunting land, recreational properties, and timberland across the Midwest United States.
 Rural land search is fundamentally different from residential search.
 Acreage matters more than bedrooms.
 County and soil type matter more than school districts.
 The platform was built around how rural land buyers actually think and search.

-LandbrokerMLS — Broker-Owned Land Marketplace
+LandbrokerMLS: Broker-Owned Land Marketplace

 An MLS (Multiple Listing Service) built and owned by a cooperative of land brokers.
 Unlike commercial MLS platforms that charge per-listing fees and control broker data, this platform puts ownership in the hands of the brokers themselves.
-Shared listings, controlled access, syndication to partner sites, and data sovereignty — built as a cooperative tool, not a vendor product.
+Shared listings, controlled access, syndication to partner sites, and data sovereignty, built as a cooperative tool, not a vendor product.

 Proptech Stack Architecture